wingo/stringrefs/README.md

 create a string with bytes that are not valid for the encoding will trap.
 No terminating `NUL` byte is expected.

+#### `string.new` size limits

+The maximum value for *`len`* is 2<sup>31</sup>–1 bytes.
+Passing a higher value traps.

+Creating a string is a form of dynamic allocation and can fail.
+The same implementation running on different machines can have different behaviors.
+The specification can only say that byte sizes above a certain limit *must* fail; but for byte sizes within the limits, the allocations *may* fail.
+If an allocation fails, the implementation must trap.
+Fallible `string.new` is a possible future extension.

 ### String literals

 ```